Earwigs: The Bug, The Myth, The Legend

 When you are concerned about the impact of pests around your house, you may be constantly on alert for any insect invaders.
 As such, the discovery of a strange looking bug with large pincers could send you into a minor panic.

 However, before you have a complete meltdown from finding earwigs, it is important that you get to know some of the facts about them.
 There are many myths and legends about this common household pest.
 Get to know more about earwigs and what you can do about them so you can handle the situation properly.

 Don't Be Fooled by Their Name

 The name "earwig" can certainly strike fear in the hearts of anyone with even a mild dislike of insects.
 And if you have seen Star Trek: The Wrath of Khan, you may even have an image in your head of earwigs burrowing into someone's ear and taking control of their brain

 Earwigs did indeed get their name from the myth that they crawled in people's ears and began feasting on their brains or laying eggs.
 However, both myths are falsehoods and have never once been scientifically verified.
 The truth is earwigs have little to no interest in people.

 Appearances Can Also Be Deceiving

 Not only is the name "earwig" misleading, but so is their appearance.
-The saying "never judge a book by its cover" can translate in the insect world to "never judge a bug by its pincers."
-Earwigs have large pincers that protrude from their flexible abdomen.
+The saying "never judge a book by its cover" can translate in the insect world to "never judge a bug by its pincers".
+Earwigs have large pincers that protrude from their flexible abdomens.
 But these frightening pincers are not as dangerous as they would seem.
 They are used as protection from predators like other insects, toads, and birds but would not normally break human skin.
 Earwigs are not venomous and their intimidating appearance is largely deceiving, as earwigs pose little to no danger to humans.

 Why Earwigs Are Considered a Pest